aspose-total/Aspose.Total-Products/total/en/net/conversion/word-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORD to XLT via C# or Online App" h2="Convert WORD to XLT via C# or Online App without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to quickly and easily convert WORD to XLT within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting WORD to XLT.

+The first step is to use Aspose.Words for .NET to export WORD to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, edit, convert, and print documents in a variety of formats, including WORD, HTML, PDF, and more.
+With Aspose.Words for .NET, developers can easily export WORD documents to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLT.
+Aspose.Cells for .NET is a powerful Spreadsheet Programming API that enables developers to create, manipulate, and convert spreadsheets in a variety of formats, including XLT, XLSX, and more.
+With Aspose.Cells for .NET, developers can easily convert HTML to XLT with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert WORD to XLT  within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLT.
+By using Aspose.Total for .NET, developers can quickly and easily convert WORD to XLT within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting WORD to XLT, making it easy for developers to create powerful applications that can manipulate and convert documents in a variety of formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}